Alert Source Discuss

 Error codes.

 While performing validation, the EntryPoint must revert on failures.
 During simulation, the calling bundler MUST be able to determine which entity (factory, account or paymaster) caused the failure.
-The attribution of revert to entity is done using the call-tracing: the last entity called by the EntryPoint prior the revert is the entity that caused the revert.
+The attribution of a revert to an entity is done using call-tracing: the last entity called by the EntryPoint prior to the revert is the entity that caused the revert.

 • For diagnostic purposes, the EntryPoint must only revert with explicit FailedOp() or FailedOpWithRevert() errors.